huggingface/blog/leaderboard-3c3h-aragen.md

 #### Weighting System for Follow-Up Interactions

-In scoring models' perforamnce involving follow-up interactions, the score for the first response in the conversation is weighted more heavily due to its higher potential to steer the conversation.
+In scoring models' performance involving follow-up interactions, the score for the first response in the conversation is weighted more heavily due to its higher potential to steer the conversation.
 Incorrect initial answers can lead to cascading errors.
 - The **first answer** is assigned a coefficient of 2.
 - The **second answer** is assigned a coefficient of 1.